Originally published December 18, 2019 and updated December 19, 2022.

 If you just don’t have time for a large, focused decluttering session, then I know you can find 10 minutes a day to work on decluttering.
 It may take you longer to complete the task, but you can still declutter even in just 10 minutes a day.

-To join the declutter challenge, you just need to do 3 things:
+For support to complete the declutter challenge, you just need to do 3 things: